 It caught wind in Japan, although not so much within actual medical circles.
 From there, it spread to other countries in Asia, notably South Korea and Taiwan.

-In South Korea, the idea of blood type determining your personality theory shot into popularity in the early 2000s.
+In South Korea, the idea of blood type determining your personality theory was popular in the early 2000s.
 During this time, it became mainstream to feature these theories in TV programs and films and even in many pop songs.

 The Different Korean blood type personalities